peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 Benchmarking common parameters determines parameters which are universally preferable to their alternatives regardless of other parameters.
 To benchmark common parameters:
 (a) User specifies parameters and values to benchmark.
 (b) Tensile benchmarks all parameter combinations for a user-specified problem size.
 (c) Tensile selects the fastest parameter combination which is now labeled determined and will subsequently be used.
-In practice, this parameters isn’t used, since globally preferred parameters are set as defaults in Tensile and don’t need to be re-measured.
+In practice, this parameters is not used, since globally preferred parameters are set as defaults in Tensile and do not need to be re-measured.

 Step 3: Fork Parameters: